Social Lion: Synopsis

-A safari captures a lion in Africa.
-However, the lion's cage falls off the boat once it arrives in the US.
-The lion gets out of the cage but fails to intimidate anyone, even several people interact with it in places such as a bus or a bar.
+A safari captures a lion in Africa, but his cage falls off the boat once he arrives in the US.
+The lion gets out of his cage, but fails to intimidate anyone, even several people interact with him in places such as a bus or a bar.
 In the end, the lion is captured by a group of policemen and taken to a zoo.